toddheasley/brickset/README.md

 ![](docs/getset-cli.png)

 `GetSet` includes a basic CLI that downloads data, images and building instructions for a given set number, name or keyword query.
-Demonstrates using the `GetSet` extensions to `URLCredential` and `URLSession` in your own apps.
+Demonstrates using the `GetSet` extensions to `URLCredential` and `URLSession`.

 ### CLI Examples